wireapp/wire-docs/src/understand/federation/architecture.rst

              section on :ref:`authentication` for more details.

-The `Federator` performs additional authorization checks after receiving federated requests from the Ingress and acts as egress point for other backend components.
-It can be configured to use an :ref:`allow list <allow-list>` to authorize incoming and outgoing connections, and it keeps an X.509 client certificate for the backend's infra domain to authenticate itself towards other backends.
+The `Federator` performs additional authorization checks after receiving federated requests from the `Federation Ingress` and acts as egress point for other backend components.
+It can be configured to use an :ref:`allow list
+<allow-list>` to authorize incoming and outgoing connections, and it keeps an
+X.509 client certificate for the backend's infra domain to authenticate itself towards other backends.
 Additionally, it requires a connection to a DNS resolver to :ref:`discover<discovery>` other backends.

 When receiving a request from an internal component, the `Federator` will: